cockpit-project/cockpituous/tests/README.md

     # chcon -Rt svirt_sandbox_file_t /var/cache/cockpit-tests/

+Service affinity currently wants all the cockpit-tests pods to be in the same region.
+If you have your own cluster make sure all the nodes are in the same region:

+    $ oc patch node node.example.com -p '{"metadata":{"labels": {"region": "infra"}}}'

 ## Scaling

 We can scale the number of testing machines in the openshift cluster with this